-Honestly, how many times have we regretted spending money on that epic holiday or that luxurious bag when we return home?
+Honestly, how many times have we regretted spending money on that epic holiday, state-of-the-art digital device, or that luxurious bag when we return home?

 To avoid this, we could perhaps consider such decisions as “investments” and weigh more carefully the ROI in terms of happiness received (or Return On Happiness).
 Reflect upon the following:

 1) What has our previous experience with this activity or purchase been like?
 Were we truly happy then or did we change our mind after the deed was done?

 2) Consider other options beyond “going for the kill”.
 Think expansively beyond the immediate category.
 For instance, do we really need to lavish ourselves with a $200 meal or would that money be better spent on an air ticket to Bangkok?